 The University may expect a student to present himself/herself for an interview to monitor progress and help solve problems.

-The employers' facilities and programmes for experiential training must be approved by the department, to ascertain whether the programme relating to experiential training is executed according to guidelines.
+The employers' facilities and programmes for WIL must be approved by the Lecturer, to ascertain whether the programme relating to WIL is executed according to guidelines.

 2.2 Employer